4.1 Faculty Research Grants

 These criteria must be clearly stated and/or argued in the member's proposal.

+Please note that while not a principle criteria, formatting, grammatical errors and missing portions are also factored into judgment of a proposal.
 In judging proposals that seek funding to attend conferences and other meetings, the committee gives priority to applicants who are presenting work or presiding over conference sections, or whose attendance will significantly alter the direction of the applicant's professional development.
+Additional tips for common grant requests can be found via the OSFP website.

-The Faculty Affairs Committee has the right to revoke its funding of proposals when, in its estimation, members have failed to utilize approved funds within a reasonable period.
+A funding period lasts from when the grant is awarded and the following academic year.
+For example, if an award is granted in March 2023 the funding period ends June 1, 2024.
+The Faculty Development Committee has the right to revoke its funding of proposals when, in its estimation, members have failed to utilize approved funds within the funding period.
+An extension may be granted to prolong the timeline given extenuating circumstances.
+An extension must be approved by the Chair of the Faculty Development Committee.
 Successful applicants must follow the policies and practices described in this section (4.1) when spending their grant allocation.

-All recipients of Faculty Research Grants, including cosponsors of joint grants, must submit written reports to the Associate Provost on the work accomplished under the grant.
-The report is due within two months of the completion date for the project.
+All recipients of Faculty Research Grants, including cosponsors of joint grants, must submit written reports to the Faculty Development Committee on the work accomplished under the grant.
+The report is due within two months following the funding period.
 It should include the recipient's evaluation of the project and a summary of actual funds expended and all receipts covering those expenditures.
 The report is required of all recipients to maintain eligibility for subsequent proposals.
-No proposal will be considered for funding if the applicant has failed to submit a written report for any previous Faculty Research Grant and/or Labalme Faculty Research Grant.
+No proposal will be considered for funding if the applicant has failed to submit a written report for any previous Faculty Development Grant.